-Figure 8 - Typical message sequence for successful call establishment from SIP to QSIG using overlap procedures on both SIP and QSIG
+Figure 8 - Typical message sequence for successful call establishment from SIP to QSIG, using overlap procedures on both SIP and QSIG

-Steps Comments 1 The IP network sends a SIP INVITE request to the gateway 2 Due to an insufficient number of digits the gateway returns a SIP 484 (Address Incomplete) response.
-The gateway sends a SIP 100 (Trying) response to the IP network 3 The IP network acknowledge the SIP 484 (Address Incomplete) response.
-4 The IP network sends a new SIP INVITE request with the same Call-ID and updated Request-URI.
-5 The gateway now has all the digits required to route the call to the PISN.
-The gateway sends back a SIP 100 (Trying) response to the IP network 6 The gateway sends a QSIG SETUP message 7 The PISN needs more digits to route the call and sends a QSIG SETUP ACKNOWLEDGE message to the gateway 8 The IP network sends a new SIP INVITE request with the same Call-ID and updated Request-URI.
-9 The gateway sends back a SIP 100 (Trying) response to the IP network 10 The gateway maps the new SIP INVITE request to a QSIG INFORMATION message 11 The PISN has all the digits required and sends back a QSIG CALL PROCEEDING message to the gateway 12 A QSIG ALERTING message is returned to indicate that the end user in the PISN is being alerted 13 The gateway maps the QSIG ALERTING message to a SIP 180 (Ringing) response
+- 1) The IP network sends a SIP INVITE request to the gateway. - 2) Due to an insufficient number of digits, the gateway returns a SIP 484 (Address Incomplete) response. - 3) The IP network acknowledges the SIP 484 (Address Incomplete) response. - 4) The IP network sends a new SIP INVITE request with the same Call-ID and updated Request-URI. - 5) The gateway now has all the digits required to route the call to the PISN.
+The gateway sends back a SIP 100 (Trying) response to the IP network. - 6) The gateway sends a QSIG SETUP message. - 7) The PISN needs more digits to route the call and sends a QSIG SETUP ACKNOWLEDGE message to the gateway. - 8) The IP network sends a new SIP INVITE request with the same Call-ID and From values and updated Request-URI. - 9) The gateway sends back a SIP 100 (Trying) response to the IP network. - 10) The gateway maps the new SIP INVITE request to a QSIG INFORMATION message. - 11) The PISN has all the digits required and sends back a QSIG CALL PROCEEDING message to the gateway.

-14 The gateway sends a SIP 484 (Address Incomplete) response for the previous SIP INVITE request 15 The IP network can send back a SIP PRACK request to the IP network based on the inclusion of a Require header or a Supported header with option tag 100rel in the initial SIP INVITE request 16 The gateway sends a SIP 200 (OK) response to acknowledge the SIP PRACK request 17 The PISN sends a QSIG CONNECT message to the gateway when the call is answered 18 The gateway sends a QSIG CONNECT ACKNOWLEDGE message to acknowledge the QSIG CONNECT message 19 The QSIG CONNECT message is mapped to a SIP 200 (OK) response.
-20 The IP network, upon receiving a SIP INVITE final response (200), will send a SIP ACK request to acknowledge receipt
+- 12) A QSIG ALERTING message is returned to indicate that the end user in the PISN is being alerted. - 13) The gateway maps the QSIG ALERTING message to a SIP 180 (Ringing) response. - 14) The gateway sends a SIP 484 (Address Incomplete) response for the previous SIP INVITE request. - 15) The IP network acknowledges the SIP 484 (Address Incomplete) response. - 16) The IP network can send back a SIP PRACK request to the IP network based on the inclusion of a Require header or a Supported header with option tag 100rel in the initial SIP INVITE request. - 17) The gateway sends a SIP 200 (OK) response to acknowledge the SIP PRACK request. - 18) The PISN sends a QSIG CONNECT message to the gateway when the call is answered. - 19) The gateway sends a QSIG CONNECT ACKNOWLEDGE message to acknowledge the QSIG CONNECT message. - 20) The QSIG CONNECT message is mapped to a SIP 200 (OK) response. - 21) The IP network, upon receiving a SIP INVITE final response (200), will send a SIP ACK request to acknowledge receipt.

-B.4 Message sequence for call clearing from QSIG to SIP
+B.4 Message Sequence for Call Clearing from QSIG to SIP